dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T590: Regulation ensures corporations prioritize public welfare.
+### T590: Corporations need regulation to act in public interest.

 |Support|
 |---|